British woman fatally stabbed by Palestinian in Jerusalem, police say

 Tamimi suffers from "personal, mental, or moral hardship," according to the Israel Security Agency.

-According to the agency, Tamimi was convicted of sexually abusing his daughter in 2011 and attempted to commit suicide this year by swallowing a razor blade.
+Tamimi was convicted of sexually abusing his daughter in 2011 and attempted to commit suicide this year by swallowing a razor blade, the agency said.

-The attack comes during the Easter and Passover holidays when police are on heightened alert because of the increase in tourism.
+The attack comes with police on heightened alert due to heavy tourism during the Easter and Passover holidays.